Ankle Strapping

 What tape is best for ankle strapping?

-Rigid sports tape is usually the best choice for ankle strapping because it provides firm mechanical support.
+Rigid sports tape is usually the best choice for ankle strapping because it provides firm support.
 A 38 mm roll suits many ankles, while 50 mm may suit larger ankles or bigger builds.
-Elastic tape may be used as an over-wrap, but it generally does not control ankle motion as well on its own.
+Elastic tape may be used as an over-wrap, but it does not control ankle motion as well on its own.

 Can ankle strapping stop repeated ankle rolling?